-For better or for worse, your choice of tennis string will affect the kind of game that play.
-Due to the numerous types and variations of tennis strings on the market, it can be difficult find the ideal string that suits your play style.
-For this reason, we have put together a guide that highlights the top 5 tennis strings available for purchase, and we will also go over the different types of strings and how they impact your game.
-(Spoiler: These are our favorite)
+For better or for worse, your choice of tennis string will affect the kind of game that you play.
+Due to the numerous types and variations of tennis strings on the market, it can be difficult find the ideal string that suits your style of play.
+For this reason, we have put together a guide that highlights the best 6 tennis strings available and we will also go over the different types of strings and how they impact your game.

 Table of Contents